timheuer/AddActionsWorkflow/README.md

 There are known issues...view the [repo issues](https://github.com/timheuer/AddActionsWorkflow/issues) for things that need to make it smooth over.

 Yes, this is a hack, but I do this often and hate going to the terminal every time so there.

+## Installation
+Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TimHeuer.AddActionsWorkflow) or from the Extension Manager directly in Visual Studio.